pierreguillot/FTS/docs/REVERSE_ENGINEERING.md

 Comparing the hexdumps of multiple different plugins, we notice that @70 there are always 4 printable characters (here `VPhu`), although they are different for each plugin.
-Additionally, we notice that the `Protoverb` object (being pretty verbose on the stderr) said something like:
+Additionally, we notice that the `Protoverb` plugin (being pretty verbose on the stderr) said something like:
 > setUniqueID (1969770582)